vlitejs/vlite/README.md

 - If you need specific behaviors, the plugin API allows to extends the library capabilities.
 - If you need to create a video or audio player with a custom skin harmonized for all web browsers.

-Bundle sizes of `vLitejs` compared to the competition:
+`vLitejs` bundle sizes of compared to the competition:

 |              | vLitejs |  Plyr  | Videojs |
 | ------------ | :-----: | :----: | :-----: |